Cookies

 3. fuel/energy prices

-Herefordshire is exposed to a number of risk factors for fuel poverty and excess cold, which are linked to its rurality, including below average earnings; a higher proportion of detached houses (40%) compared to England (23%); a higher proportion (37%) of households not on mains gas grid compared to nationally (15%); and a higher proportion (39%) of houses built pre-1900 than nationally (8%) (such homes can be more expensive and inefficient to heat).
+As a relatively rural county, Herefordshire is exposed to several risk factors for fuel poverty linked to rurality, including below average earnings, a higher proportion of detached houses (40%) when compared to England (25%); a higher proportion (37%) of households not on the mains gas grid compared to nationally (15%); and a higher proportion (26%) of houses built pre-1900 than nationally (15%).

-• The 2019 BRE report found that 14,300 Herefordshire homes (17%) were deemed to have an excess cold hazard compared to 3% for England.
+In 2019, a Building Research Establishment (BRE) report (see related documents) found that 14,300 Herefordshire homes (17%) had an excess cold hazard, compared to 3% in England as a whole.
 Excess cold was more likely to affect owner occupied dwellings (20%) than private rented (16%) or social rented (4%) dwellings.